 The @starting-style Rule for Entry Animations

-rule allows you to define the initial state for entry animations:
+The @starting-style rule allows you to define the initial state for entry animations:

 @starting-style {